mvaldesdeleon/dotfiles/README.md

 # Git local user.email switcheroo
 git config --global alias.work '! git config user.email "$WORK_EMAIL"'
 git config --global alias.home '! git config user.email "$HOME_EMAIL"'

-# Init NVM
-. ~/.nvm/nvm.sh
 ```

-You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
+You could also use `~/.extras' to override settings, functions and aliases from my dotfiles repository.
 It’s probably better to [fork this repository](https://github.com/mvaldesdeleon/dotfiles/fork) instead, though.

 ### Z.sh

-You will notice that [.bashrc:10](.bashrc#L10) also initializes [Z.sh](https://github.com/rupa/z).
+You will notice that [.sharedrc:3](.sharedrc#L3) also initializes [Z.sh](https://github.com/rupa/z).
 If you do not want to use this script, just remove or comment-out this line.

 ### Bash Completion